AdobeDocs/experience-manager-release-information.en/help/using/update-releases-roadmap.md

 >[!NOTE]
 >
-> * 6.5.26.0 will be the last supported Service Pack release for AEM 6.5.
+> * 6.5.26.0 is the last supported service pack release for AEM 6.5.
-> * AEM 6.5 support for Adobe Managed Service customers end by 31st Aug 2026.
+> * AEM 6.5 support for Adobe Managed Service customers end by August 31, 2026.

 >[!NOTE]
 >